developersu/ns-usbloader/README.md

 ##### Windows:

 * [Download and install Java JRE](http://java.com/download/) (8u60 or higher)
-* Get this application (JAR file) and double-click on on it (alternatively open 'cmd', go to place where jar located and execute via `java -jar thisAppName.jar`)
+* Get this application (JAR file) and double-click on it (alternatively open 'cmd', go to place where jar located and execute via `java -jar thisAppName.jar`)
 * Once application opens click on 'Gear' icon.
 * Click 'Download and install drivers'
 * Install drivers